apple/swift-protobuf/README.md

 ## System Requirements

-To use Swift with Protocol buffers, you'll need:
+To use Swift with Protocol Buffers, you'll need:

 * A Swift 6.1 or later compiler (or, if building with Xcode, Xcode 16.3 or later as required by the App Store).
 The Swift protobuf project is being developed